 Director, CFEE, Chairman, Management Department, and Professor of Management

 Dr. Winslow specializes in entrepreneurship and succession and survival of family enterprises; organizational climate formation; organizational change; management and leadership in technical and professional environments; stimulating creative management strategies; and the development of motivational environments.
-He has published over 30 articles and chapters, and has edited numerous professional publications in the above areas.
+He has published over 30 articles and chapters, has edited numerous professional publications in the aforementioned areas, and was inducted in 2013 as a distinguished Wilford White Fellow.
 He is the current Chairman of the GWSB Department of Management and Director of CFEE.
 His education includes the Bachelor of Science (Psychology) from The Pennsylvania State University, and a Master of Science, Psychology, from Case Western Reserve University.
 At Case Western Reserve University, he worked closely with Frederick I. Herzberg as an assistant professor of psychology and staff associate for Psychological Research Services and the Center for Industrial Mental Health.

 Director, CFEE, Editor-in-Chief, Journal of Small Business Management (JSBM), and Associate Professor of Management

-In addition to his role as Director of CFEE, he also serves as Editor-in-Chief for the JSBM and Chair of the Wilford White Fellows for the International Council of Small Business (ICSB).
-He is the Past President of the United States Association for Small Business and Entrepreneurship (USASBE) and ICSB.
+In addition to his role as Director of CFEE, Dr. Solomon also serves as Editor-in-Chief for the Journal of Small Business Management (JSBM) and Chair of the Wilford White Fellows for the International Council of Small Business (ICSB).
+He is the Past President of the U.S. Association for Small Business and Entrepreneurship (USASBE) and ICSB.
 From 1976 until 2004, Dr. Solomon held various managerial positions at the Small Business Administration (SBA), including Director of the Office of Special Initiatives and Deputy Associate Administrator for Business Initiatives Education and Training.
 Dr. Solomon has published and edited over 130 articles, books of readings, book chapters, reference materials, and proceedings articles in both the areas of entrepreneurship and small business management and organizational behavior and dynamics.
 Dr. Solomon received his Doctorate of Business Administration from The George Washington University School of Government and Business Administration, with a major in Entrepreneurship/Small Business Management and Organizational Behavior and Development.
 He was the first individual at that time to receive a doctorate in entrepreneurship/small business management from a major accredited school of business.
-He received his MBA from Suffolk University; BBS from Central Connecticut State University; and AS from Norwalk Community College.
+He received his M.B.A. from Suffolk University, B.B.S. from Central Connecticut State University, and A.S. from Norwalk Community College.

 Doctoral Fellow of Entrepreneurship and Assistant Director, GW Business Plan Competition

 Kevin May is a founding partner of multiple tech startups focused on custom web and mobile application development.
 These ventures have received recognition such as an American Advertising Federation ADDY Award and a top 25 ranking for digital agencies by the Washington Business Journal.
 Kevin serves as a Doctoral Fellow of Entrepreneurship at the George Washington University School of Business.
-In this role, Kevin performs research regarding entrepreneurship and small business, teaches courses on entrepreneurship and the use of new media for business, and coordinates experiential entrepreneurship activities such as GW's business plan and elevator pitch competitions.
-He is the Assistant Director for the GW Business Plan Competition, of which CFEE is a sponsor.
+In this role, Kevin performs research regarding entrepreneurship and small business and teaches courses on entrepreneurship and the use of new media for business.
+He is the Assistant Director for the GW Business Plan Competition, of which CFEE is a sponsor, and helps to coordinate the Pitch George Elevator Competition.
 He is a prior winner of and mentor for the Lean Startup Machine global series of business model competitions and serves as an adviser to many student-run startups.

-Mrs. Frey founded the Hot Mommas Project, an initiative that chronicles the equations for success acorss a spectrum of highly successful women leaders.
-As an educator at GW, Mrs. Frey has a specialty in curriculum development.
-She co-developed the curriculum for GW's Women's Entrepreneurial Leadership Program (WEL) which won the National Excellence in Education Award, Speciality Model Program, from the United States Association of Small Business and Entrepreneurship (USASBE).
-Mrs. Frey also developed the entrepreneurship curriculum for Visa's Practical Money Skills site in partnership with the National Federation for Independent Business (NFIB) and its Young Entrepreneur Foundation.
-Mrs. Frey received her MBA from Harvard Business School and her Bachelor of Arts from the University of Virginia.
+Professor Frey founded the Hot Mommas Project, an initiative that chronicles the equations for success acorss a spectrum of highly successful women leaders.
+As an educator at GW, Prof. Frey has a specialty in curriculum development.
+She co-developed the curriculum for GW's Women's Entrepreneurial Leadership Program (WEL) which won the National Excellence in Education Award, Speciality Model Program, from the U.S. Association of Small Business and Entrepreneurship (USASBE).
+Prof. Frey also developed the entrepreneurship curriculum for Visa's Practical Money Skills site in partnership with the National Federation for Independent Business (NFIB) and its Young Entrepreneur Foundation.
+Prof. Frey received her M.B.A. from Harvard Business School and her B.A. from the University of Virginia.

 Associate Teaching Professor of Management and Executive Director, International Council for Small Business (ICSB)